 Babies begin developing their communication ability within the first few weeks of life: they listen to the sounds of everyday experience and interact with their parents and caregivers.
 They learn that crying will get them fed, cuddled, or a fresh diaper.
 They fear sudden loud noises.

 By 3 months old, most babies listen to their parent’s voices, react to loud noises, make cooing noises, have different cries, and smile at their parents.
 These are all indications that a baby is learning to react to their environment, specifically that they hear sounds, are starting to recognize different sounds and make sense of them, and are trying to communicate back.

 From 4 months to 7 months, most babies start to watch moving sound makers, pay attention to the change in the tone of their parent’s voice, starting laughing and babbling, and begin to make easy-to-produce p, b, and m sounds.

 Between 7 months to a year, most babies begin to understand common words (e.g. out, eat), have more and longer babbles and sounds that mimic speech, and have a handful of real words: mama, papa, dog, no.

-Between two and three years, a child will be able to put together increasingly more complex sentences like “Mama come.”
+Between 2 and 3 years, a child will be able to put together increasingly more complex sentences like “Mama come.”
 They also use more difficult-to-pronounce consonants k, g, f, d, and n.
 They are also understood by friends and family, not only parents.

 Between three and four, a child’s speech and ability to understand speech becomes more complex.
 They do not have trouble hearing you, do not listen to the TV or radio from a very short distance (which may indicate hearing impairment).
 They can answer simple questions: who, what, where, why, how.

-Starting at age four, children should be able to start telling stories, use rhyming words, and say all but the most difficult sounds (l, s, r, v, z, sh, ch, th).
+Starting at age 4, children should be able to start telling stories, use rhyming words, and say all but the most difficult sounds (l, s, r, v, z, sh, ch, th).